Bedxxe/clavibacter/episodes/6-16S-database-selection.md

 This is going to be useful also to obtain all the other columns of information inside the `SraRunTable.txt` file.

-### Taxonomic assignation with the three databases
+## Taxonomic assignation with the three databases

 In order to correctly annotate with the three different databases, I will create a folder where I will save the output of each of the processes with kraken2.
 I will create the `greengenes`, `rdp`, and `silva` folders to serve this purpose.

-I prepared a little program that will obtain the needed information from each read to run the kraken2 algorithm and to allocate the outputs in different folders:
+I prepared a little program that will obtain the needed information from each read to run the kraken2 algorithm and to allocate the outputs in different folders, this program is a variant of the `all-around.sh` that I have created along the other episodes: `16-all-around.sh`.
-`kraken-reads.sh`.
 This script can be locates on the [scripts folder]() of this repository.
 Let's see what is inside:
 ~~~
-$ cat kraken-reads.sh
+$ cat 16-all-around.sh
 ~~~
-{: .bash}
+{: .language-bash}

 ~~~
 #!/bin/sh